mjbradvica/ChainStrategy/README.md

 A Chain of Responsibility is a **medium usage** pattern.
 It is best used when you need to break a problem down into smaller easier-to-test chunks.

 A Strategy is a **low usage** pattern.
-It is best used when you need to have multiple implementations of a algorithm that use the same interface.
+It is best used when you need to have multiple implementations of a algorithm that uses the same interface.